android-app-sast/VulsTotal/Platform base (SAST tools) selection.md

 # Platform Base (SAST Tools) Selection

-​	To construct a unified platform and thoroughly evaluate the detection capabilities of Android SAST tools, we sought out a diverse set of SAST tools from both academic and industrial domains.
+​To construct a unified platform and thoroughly evaluate the detection capabilities of Android SAST tools, we sought out a diverse set of SAST tools from both academic and industrial domains.

-​	To gather this information, we primarily searched tools from recent literature and two prominent websites including NIST and Gartner.
+​To gather this information, we primarily searched tools from recent literature and two prominent websites including NIST and Gartner.
 Then we snowballed from them since they also recommend further lists.

-​	After collating data from these diverse sources, we were able to identify 43 pertinent SAST tools in the domain of Android security, spanning both industry and academia.
+​After collating data from these diverse sources, we were able to identify 43 pertinent SAST tools in the domain of Android security, spanning both industry and academia.

 ### Tools Sources:

-​	We list the SAST tools from different sources as follows:
+​We list the SAST tools from different sources as follows:

 #### NIST[1] (2):